Skip to content

 Boards Standalone Deployment

-This document outlines a standalone (all in one) deployment of Huddo Boards.
+This document outlines a standalone (all in one) deployment of Huddo Boards using docker-compose.
 This can be used as a proof of concept, staging deployment or even a production deployment for a limited number of users (e.g. < 500).

 Like all other deployments of Huddo Boards, this requires configuration of 2 domains: Application and API. e.g. boards.huddo.com and boards.api.huddo.com